wpscanteam/blog/_posts/2021-05-03-offensive-security-pen200-ocsp-giveaway.md

 ---
 layout: post
-title: "Offensive Security PEN-200 OCSP Course Giveaway"
+title: "Offensive Security PEN-200 OSCP Course Giveaway"
 ---

 It all started on June 16th 2011 with a blog post: